 If you push the tracking button (top center), the unit will send out your GPS coordinates at a preset interval.
 People on your contact list can view your progress on a map.
 You can save this information.
 The inReach will continue to send out this trail of bread crumbs until you push the tracking button again to stop the process.
 Even with tracking turned off, the inReach will still include your GPS coordinates every time you send out a message.

 If you have an iOS (iPhone, iPod, iPad) device or an android device, you can use the Earthmate app to sync it via Bluetooth with the inReach to send free form, personalized messages to any e-mail address or phone number of your choosing.
-Be sure to get the “Smartphone” inReach model.
-There is a different inReach model that syncs with a DeLorme GPS unit.
 This is the home page of the Earthmate iPhone app.

 You can send individual personalized text message to any address or phone number of your choice, typing the message with your phone.
 You can also receive text messages from family and friends that have your “inReach address”.
 Sending and receiving messages via satellite can get to be expensive, depending on how often you do this and the plan you choose.

 You can also change the GPS “bread crumb” tracking interval with the Earthmate app to a variety of settings between every 10 minutes to every 4 hours..

 When I haven’t had a phone signal for a day or longer, I use my inReach to send a message to my family so they know I am ok when I am traveling in a remote area.
 I rarely send and receive more than 10 messages in a typical month, so I have the basic plan at $11.95 per month.
 Here’s a personalized e-mail I sent in October when my phone was synced to my inReach.
 The “No Service” message in the upper left corner is about the missing cell phone signal.
 The inReach was doing fine conveying the message from my phone.